Endymion2288/Full_MC_Production/common/packages/README.md

 4. **Storage Considerations**: These packages are transferred to worker nodes.
    Keep them as small as possible by excluding build artifacts and unnecessary files.
+   `processing.sub` already transfers `common/`, so all three tarballs travel with jobs.